johannsomosa/Customer-Information-Dashboard/README.md

 # Customer-Information-Dashboard for KTM Motorcycle company
-Created an informational dashboard on Excel, utilizing Pivot Tables, charts, and other key excel functions to identify and visualize sales demographics for the Austrian motorcycle company KTM.
+An informational dashboard on Excel, utilizing Pivot Tables, charts, and other key excel functions to identify and visualize sales demographics for the Austrian motorcycle company KTM.

 # Problem Statement